preciofishbone/OmniaDocs/tenant-administration/features/index.rst

 **Omnia Intranet Team Site – Links** Deploys a links list to the site.
 The “Recent” node in quick launch will be removed.

+**Omnia Intranet Team Site - Microsoft Teams Icon** When this feature is activated, an icon indicates if a Team Site is attached to a Microsoft Teams group.
+This is shown in My Sites and in the Site Diretory.

 **Omnia Intranet Team Site – Reporting Documents** Deploys a document library specifically designed for reporting documents.
 Minor/Major versioning will be added to the library.
 Permission will be broken on the list.
 A SharePoint group “Reporting Documents Readers” will be added to the site and be given read access to the library.
 The owners group will be the only group with contribute rights on the library.
 The “Recent” node in quick launch will be removed.

 **Omnia Intranet Team Site – Tasks** Deploys a tasks list to the site.
 The “Recent” node in quick launch will be removed.

+**Omnia Intranet Team Site - Yammer Icon** When this feature is activated, an icon indicates if a Team Site is attached to a Yammer group.
+This is shown in My Sites and in the Site Diretory.

 **Omnia Intranet Team Site - Yammer Web Part** Mkes it possible to deploy the new Yammer Modern Web Part to the welcome page of a modern team site.